Gamer239/pb-data-modifier/README.md

 Shorten multiple columns

 `python fix-data.py -i Invoices-19800101-19800131.csv -shorten "Practitioner=Joe" "LineItemDescription=New Client"`

+### Column Name Example
+Output the names of the columns.
+This is useful for getting information for the filter argument without doing any data processing.

+`python fix-data.py -i Invoices-19800101-19800131.csv --column-names`

 ### Combination Examples
 Filter data based on the Practitioner John Doe and output the AmountPaid for any column that John Doe is in.